SEALABQualityGroup/replication_delag/README.md

 The `datasets-generation` folder contains the bash scripts used to generate the datasets used in the evaluation.

 #### Techniques
 The `techniques` folder contains the implementation of DeLag, CoTr, KrSa and DeCaf.
+DeLag is implemented by the class `GeneticRangeAnalysis`, CoTr by the classes `RangeAnalysis` and `GA`, `KrSa` by the classes `RangeAnalysis` and `BranchAndBound`, and  DeCaf by the class `DeCaf`.

 #### Experiments
 The `experiments` folder contains the Python scripts to executes DeLag and baselines techniques to answer our RQs.